rungene/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 **4. Area first**

 	Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance.

+**5. Display #0**

+	Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # - you don’t need to handle x and y here.